Trombone Mouthpieces Explained: Sizes, Shapes, and How to Choose the Right One

 Popular Trombone Mouthpieces Compared

 Below is a chart of the most popular and quality made trombone mouthpieces on the market.
 These manufacturers are the best as they are the specialists in this field.
-Please note that there are many other companies that produce mouthpieces for trombone that very poorly made.
-You can find them on Amazon for very low prices.
+Please note that there are many other companies that produce mouthpieces for trombone that are very poorly made.
+They are very low proces because of the quality of the metal and they do not meet the specifications outlined in this article.
 Don’t be fooled!
 Click on a link to study them better.

 Brand & Model Rim / Cup / Throat / Backbore Best For Key Benefits